 A developmental specialist (such as a neurologist, developmental behavioral pediatrician, psychiatrist, or psychologist) will make the diagnosis.
-Other health care providers specializing in caring for children and teens with developmental disorders including behavioral therapists, occupational therapists, and speech language pathologists will do tests to determine whether or not a child or teen needs special services.
-Diagnosis by standardized screening by the age of 2 (24 months) is ideal; however, many children are not diagnosed until they are older.
+Other health care providers specializing in caring for children and teens with developmental disorders including behavioral therapists, occupational therapists, and speech language pathologists will do tests to determine whether a child or teen needs special services.
+Diagnosis by standardized screening by the age of two (24 months) is ideal; however, many children are not diagnosed until they are older.

 How does ASD affect a teen?

 Since autism limits a person’s ability to communicate, teens with ASD may have trouble fitting in and making friends.
 Because they may have unusual behaviors and poor social skills they may be teased and left out of social activities.
 Sometimes they really have no interest in other kids and would rather be alone, but other times they wish they could make friends and just don’t know how.
 This can make them feel lonely.
 If you know someone who has been diagnosed with ASD, it’s important to let them know they are not alone.
 If you have ASD, feel sad, unhappy or lonely, talk to a parent, health care provider or another trusted adult, and let them know how you are feeling.
 Many people can help you.

 The cause of ASD is still unknown.
 There’s been a lot of research that suggests that ASD may be caused in part by a genetic disorder (a type of condition that runs in families).
 Research studies have also looked at changes in brain structure and chemicals within the brain as possible factors.
 Studies have shown that vaccines (shots) do not cause ASD.